HDFGroup/hsds/docs/design/obj_store_schema.md

 Where:
 * &lt;hash&gt; is an md5 hash of the chunk id ("c-&lt;uuid&gt;_i_j_k")
 * &lt;uuid&gt; is a standard 36 character UUID
-* Following the &lt;uuid&gt; there are rank (the number of dimensions of the dataset) indexes seperated by '-'
+* Following the &lt;uuid&gt; there is a series of stringified integers seperated by underscores.
+The number of integers should be equal to the rank (number of dimensions) of the dataset.
 * The coordinates &lt;i&gt;, &lt;j&gt;, &lt;k&gt;, etc.  identify the coordinate of the chunk (fastest varying dimension last)

 #### Object metadata